JanHerca/urantiapedia/output/wikijs/en/article/Wayne_and_Ute_Ferrier/The_Melchizedek_Bestowal.md

 Abraham's covenant with Yahweh is the centerpiece of the message in Genesis.
 Yahweh appears as the patriarch's partner.
 God is accessible, according to Melchizedek, but grander than that, God only requires faith for his relationship to work.
 God promises to uphold everything.
 Man only needs faith and desire to do the Father's will.

 “This covenant of Melchizedek with Abraham represents the great Urantian agreement between divinity and humanity, whereby God agrees to do everything; man only agrees to believe God's promises and follow his instructions.”
-(Urantia Book, [UB 93:6.4](/en/The_Urantia_Book/93#p6_4))
+(Urantia Book, <a id="a78_238"></a>[UB 93:6.4](/en/The_Urantia_Book/93#p6_4))

 Abraham took the covenant even more seriously after the birth of his son Isaac and went to Salem to have the covenant put in writing.
 It was at this formal and public acceptance that he changed his name from Abram to Abraham.
-(Urantia Book, [UB 93:6.5](/en/The_Urantia_Book/93#p6_5), and [Genesis 17](/en/Bible/Genesis/17))
+(Urantia Book, <a id="a80_241"></a>[UB 93:6.5](/en/The_Urantia_Book/93#p6_5), and [Genesis 17](/en/Bible/Genesis/17))

 Jesus built upon the heritage of Melchizedek's teachings when he instructed his apostles on the third preaching tour: "Salvation is the gift of the Father and is revealed by his Sons.
 Acceptance by faith on your part makes you a partaker of the divine nature, a son or a daughter of God.
 By faith you are eternally advanced in the way of progressive and divine perfection.
 By faith was Abraham justified and made aware of salvation by the teachings of Melchizedek.
 All down through the ages has this same faith saved the sons of men, but now has a Son come forth from the Father to make salvation more real and acceptable."
 (Urantia Book, pgs.
 1682-1683)